-What do I need to prove to win a slip and fall accident case?
+What do I Need to Prove to Win a Slip and Fall Accident Case?

 In order to successfully hold an owner or business liable for your slip and fall accidents, lawyers typically must prove the following:

-1. Aware of the hazard.
+1. Awareness of the Hazard

-The property owner or business was ware of, or should have been aware, that there was a hazard that could potentially cause an accident.
+The property owner or business was aware of, or should have been aware, that there was a hazard that could potentially cause an accident.
 If this is the case, they had a duty to remove the hazard before anyone got hurt but they failed to do so.